Cointelegraph

 Despite the recent plummet in Bitcoin (BTC) and other major cryptocurrencies, 2025 was a high watermark year for crypto as new price highs were hit for major coins.

-The US administration’s regulatory push provided a seal of approval, signalling that crypto was on the path to maturity.
-Banks, which have been cautious with crypto over the past five years, rapidly changed their tune.
+The US administration’s regulatory push provided a seal of approval, signaling that crypto was on the path to maturity.
+Banks, that have been cautious with crypto over the past five years, rapidly changed their tune.

 Beneath all this progress lie deeper structural issues in the crypto market that more US regulation won’t solve.